Esher Church of England High School: Teacher training

 Less than two years after its millennium renaming, the school built on its existing expertise to become a centre for School-Centered Initial Teacher Training (SCITT), which has trained 190 teachers in partnership with three others including George Abbot School, 95% of whom went on to work in Surrey Schools.
 A greater proportion of accredited teachers under this route than average attain more senior positions and specialist accreditations.
 Ofsted and most past trainees have rated the SCITT provision as outstanding.

-Uniform

-The uniform is split into two genders, one for the girls and one for the boys.
-It includes a blazer, a star whose colour is dictated by the student's house, trousers/skirts and black shoes.
-Older year groups wear different ties to younger years and get to wear badges if they are on certain clubs/committees/boards.

 Assessment

-The school was judged Good by Ofsted, following a short inspection in 2017.
-The last full inspection took place in 2013, where the school was judged Good, down from the previous judgment of Outstanding in 2009.
-One of the four criteria remained outstanding: the behaviour and safety of pupils.
+The school was judged "Good" by Ofsted in 2017 and again in 2022.
+The school had been judged "Outstanding" in "Outstanding" in 2009, but was downgraded to "Good" in 2013.